Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ## CallExpression
 Represents any type of call in a program.

 Interesting fields:

-* `base:Expression`: the base in a `MemberCallExpression` or a function pointer in a `CallExpression` evaluated to determine the call target.
+* `base: Expression`: The base in a `MemberCallExpression` or a function pointer in a `CallExpression` evaluated to determine the call target.
-* `arguments:List<Expression>`: mapped to the parameters of the call target but evaluated before the call happens.
+* `arguments: List<Expression>`: Mapped to the parameters of the call target but evaluated before the call happens.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;